MuRAR: A Simple and Effective Multimodal Retrieval and Answer Refinement Framework for Multimodal Question Answering: Conclusion and Future Work

-We introduced MuRAR, a framework that enhances text-based responses with images, tables, and videos.
-Human evaluations showed that MuRAR's multimodal answers are more useful, readable, and relevant than text-only responses.
-The system uses text answer generation, source-based multimodal retrieval, and answer refinement to create coherent multimodal answers.
-Identified areas for improvement include enhancing recall of relevant data and reducing redundancy.
-Future work will refine these processes and expand the system's capabilities for more complex queries.
+We introduced \MuRAR, a framework designed to enhance text-based responses by incorporating images, tables, and videos.
+Human evaluations showed that \MuRAR's multimodal answers are more useful, readable, and relevant than text-only responses.
+The system integrates text answer generation, source-based multimodal retrieval, and answer refinement to produce coherent multimodal answers.
+Future work will focus on two key areas: improving the quality of multimodal answers and enhancing the user experience.
+To improve the quality of multimodal answers, we plan to incorporate a broader range of multimodal documents to expand the dataset, train a custom LLM to replace reliance on proprietary models such as GPT-3.5, and address the relatively low recall performance in multimodal data retrieval.
+To enhance the user experience, future developments could include features such as enabling videos to jump directly to time segments relevant to the user's question and providing a more intuitive and seamless interaction for users.